apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 DOCUMENT_NS_BGW_TOTAL_TIME | The total time of a background write operation.
 DOCUMENT_NS_LEASE_UPDATE | The time it takes to update the lease.
 DOCUMENT_NS_MERGE_SUCCESS_TIME | The time it takes a successful merge to complete.
 This does not include merge attempts that failed.
+DOCUMENT_NS_MERGE_SUCCESS_NORMALIZED_TIME | The normalized time it takes a successful merge to complete.
+Normalization is done by dividing the merge time by the number of merged changes.
 DOCUMENT_NS_HEAD_OF_QUEUE_WAIT_TIME | The time a merge had to wait in the commit queue until it was the head of the queue and could proceed.
 DOCUMENT_NS_MERGE_SUSPEND_TIME | The time a merge was suspended due to a conflicting write on another cluster node.
 DOCUMENT_NS_MERGE_LOCK_TIME | The time it took to acquire the merge lock.